ASalmon/Plan-A-Date/README.md

 **How to use**
 * Launch the index.html file.
-* Select Searh menu option.
+* Select the Search menu option.
-* Enter a City, Food and or Event then click Search.
+* Enter a City, Food and/or Event, then click Search.
-* View Search Results (view options: All, Food or Event).
+* View Search Results (View options include: All, Food or Event).
-* Click image to select Food/Event.
-* Final Plan will be presented.

 **Future Enhancements**
 * Add reservations (Open Table)